 Samsung’s Galaxy S20 line was generally well-received, but the premium attached to the series is undeniably high.
 Thankfully, it seems like this year’s trend — more affordable alternatives from big-name brands isn’t bypassing Samsung.
 The new Galaxy S20 FE (short for Fun Edition) combines much of what made the S20 excellent.

-Specs-wise, you still get flagship power, a bit battery, and ample storage, not to mention IP68 water and dust resistance and wireless charging.
+Specs-wise, you still get flagship power, a bit battery, and ample storage, not to mention IP68 water and dust resistance and wireless charger compatibility.
 Better yet, Samsung’s swapped out the 64MP digital zoom of the S20 for an 8MP 3x zoom equivalent telephoto camera, which should please purists.
 You’ll lose the shiny glass back of the S20, a bit of screen resolution, and an autofocusing ultrawide and selfie camera, but given the S20 FE’s price, these seem like worthwhile trade-offs.

 Design and screen